 SECTION 1.
 Board of Directors

-The Board shall be composed of the President, Vice President, Secretary, Treasurer, Past President, and four other persons, all of whom shall be members in good standing who are residents of the United States.
+The Board shall be composed of the President, Vice President, Corresponding Secretary, Recording Secretary, Treasurer, Past President, and three other persons, all of whom shall be members in good standing who are residents of the United States.
 They shall be elected for two-year terms at the Club’s Annual Election as provided in Article IV, and shall serve until their successors are elected.
-The exception being the Past President will serve an additional two- (2) year term as a Board member.
+The exception being the Past President may serve an additional one- (1) year term as a Board member in an advisory capacity who can participate in regular meetings (not executive sessions) with no voting rights nor ability to make motions during these meetings.
 General management of the Club’s affairs shall be entrusted to them.

 SECTION 2.
 Officers

-The Club’s officers, consisting of the President, Vice President, Secretary, and Treasurer shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meetings.
+The Club’s officers, consisting of the President, Vice President, Recording Secretary, Corresponding Secretary and Treasurer shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meetings.

 SECTION 3.
 Vacancies